GTPCNZ

 • selected scenario radar/profile chart;

-• toy explainer output chart;
+• educational explainer output chart;

 • project readiness chart.